 People, if this was true of the church in Corinth, it is true of the Kleefeld Christian Community.
 God is saying this to US, here, now.
 Don't you know that you yourselves [at KCC] are God's temple and that God's Spirit dwells in your midst?
-If anyone destroys God's temple, God will destroy that person; for God's temple is sacred, and you together [in the Kleefeld Christian Community] are that temple.
+God's temple is sacred, and you together [in the Kleefeld Christian Community] are that temple.